DavidAmat/Curso_AWS_Solutions_Architect/Section V Databases/Lab_DB.md

 <img src="imgs\img23.PNG" width="500px" />

 - You can migrate MySQL db to Aurora.

+### Create a Snapshot

-- Take an snapshot and migrate snapshot.
+- If we take an snapshot and migrate snapshot.
 If we create the SNAPSHOT and restore from that snapshot, it will create a new entire RDS instance.
 - **Click on Modify**:

 	- Turn on Multi-AZ: